Piti, Guam: Geography

 Piti is located along the coastline between the villages of Asan-Maina in the north and Santa Rita in the south.
 Its inland areas, which include Mount Tenjo (305 m) and Mount Chacao (309 m), borders Yona.
 Guam Highway 1, known as Marine Corps Drive, runs along the mainland coastline of the village.
 The Asan Memorial Beach Unit of War in the Pacific National Historical Park is at the northern boundary of Piti and the small hilly peninsula at Asan Invasion Beach is the northern physical marker of the Piti Bomb Holes Marine Preserve.
 The Preserve off the northeastern coast of the village has two beaches: Tepungan Beach Park and the Pedro Santos Memorial Park.
-Cabras Island, now artificially connected to the mainland, contains the main power plants for Guam and the Port of Guam and is accessible from the intersection of Marine Corps Drive and Guam Highway 11, known as Cabras Road.
+Cabras Island, now artificially connected to the mainland, contains the main power plants for Guam and the Port of Guam .It is accessible from the intersection of Marine Corps Drive and Guam Highway 11, known as Cabras Road.
 The Glass Breakwater that extends westward from Cabras Island protects the northern side of Apra Harbor.